-Making disciples and preparing servants of God has been the joy of our ministry.
+Making disciples and preparing servants of God was the joy of our ministry.
 There is no greater joy than to see people trained and taking the gospel to other regions.
-Opportunities through local churches, the Baptist Theological Institute, and the Benjy Youth Center have expanded our personal ministries.
-Also, we offer English classes as an evangelistic outreach in order to reach the working class.
+Opportunities through local churches, the Baptist Theological Institute, and the Benjy Youth Center expanded our personal ministries.
+Also, we offered English classes as an evangelistic outreach in order to reach the working class.
 It is an amazing thing to use our gifts from God and see Him multiply them for the advancement of the gospel.

 Gayle, my wife, whom the Ivorians affectionately called, “Momma,” went to be with the Lord on October 18, 2018.
 She worked tirelessly with men, women, youth, and children and showed all what it meant to be passionate for Jesus Christ her Lord.